 Under the CBA, the Covered Bonds shall be covered at all times by a specific pool of qualifying assets.
-The same applies to the MCBA.
-The Issuer has two (2) separate cover asset pools, one for the MCBA Covered Bonds issued in accordance with the MCBA and one for the Covered Bonds issued under this Programme and in accordance with the CBA (the "Cover Asset Pool").
+The Issuer has two (2) separate cover asset pools, one for the Covered Bonds issued under this Programme in accordance with the CBA (the "Cover Asset Pool") and one for the covered bonds issued under the repealed Finnish Act on Mortgage Credit Bank Activity (Laki kiinnitysluottopankkitoiminnasta, 688/2010, as amended) (the "MCBA") ("MCBA Covered Bonds") (see also "Risk Factors - The Covered Bonds and any MCBA Covered Bonds may have different priority due to the differences between the CBA and MCBA").
 As the composition of the Cover Asset Pool's assets is dynamic, there can be no assurance that the assets and their aggregate value will remain the same over time, including as at the date of this Base Prospectus or on or after the issue date of any Covered Bonds.
 The Cover Asset Pool mainly includes loans secured by residential properties located in Finland.
 Therefore, the development of the Finnish residential properties plays a significant role to the Issuer's business.
-If the state of Finnish residential property markets declines, for example, as a result of the spread of new variants of the Covid-19 and the value of the relevant cover asset pool decreases, it may affect the credit quality of borrowers and counterparties as well as the market value of residential properties and ultimately, the recoverability of loans and amounts due from the Issuer's debtors.
+If the state of Finnish residential property markets declines, and the value of the Issuer's cover asset pools decrease, it may affect the credit quality of borrowers and counterparties as well as the market value of residential properties and ultimately, the recoverability of loans and amounts due from the Issuer's debtors.
 Consequently, the negative effects on the recoverability of loans and amounts due from the Issuer's debtors could adversely affect the Issuer's results of operations, financial condition and business prospects and its ability to perform its obligations under the Covered Bonds.